Vedant-1016/Vedant-1016/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Android Development
+- 🔭 I’m currently working on Android Development and AI
-- 🌱 I’m currently learning Jetpack Compose and Kotlin
+- 🌱 I’m currently learning Jetpack Compose ,Kotlin.
 - 👯 I’m looking to collaborate on some Android Dev related projects
-- 🤔 I’m looking for help with making more exciting UI
+- 🤔 I’m looking for help with making more exciting UI.
-- 💬 Ask me about C , KOTLIN , Android Studios
+- 💬 Ask me about C , KOTLIN , Android Studios.
 - 📫 How to reach me: vsshah1016@gmail.com
-- ⚡ Fun fact: I am passionately a DANCER and CREATOR , but proffessionaly an Techprenuer
+- ⚡ Fun fact: I am passionately a DANCER and CREATOR , but proffessionaly an Techprenuer.

 ## 🛠️ Technologies & Tools